gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - this will allow us to do state feedback controller
 - observers (estimators) allow us to do this
 - given input and output, try to estimate what's happening inside the box
+- we will use an observer to calculate the inaccessible plant state variables
 - I stopped paying attention after this part

 #### Observer Design
 - idea is to increase speed with open loop
 - then we feedback
 - estimate a state output and subtract the actual
+- equations are the same except it's x-hat, ŷ instead of x, y

 #### Observer Canonical Form
 - canonical form for designing observers
+- divide all terms by highest power of s
 - cross multiply some thing (R and C)
 - collect all the r's and c's in the form of an integrator that feeds into another integrator (1/s)
 - draw a single flow graph that represents what integrator is feeding into what integrator